-Students should have a 90% average or better in English III Accelerated, receive the recommendation of the teacher, and have English supervisor approval to take this course.
+Prerequisite: Students who have earned a 90% average or better in English III Accelerated.
 Students who have successfully completed Advanced Placement English Language and Composition as juniors may not take this course.
 Summer reading assignments are required.

 In this survey of world literature, students will read selections, which range from the earliest epics to the contemporary literature of a variety of cultures.
 The study of composition will emphasize the rhetorical styles of argumentation, narration, and exposition.
 Writing and critical reading with attention to the nuances of language, characteristics of style, and awareness of audience are practiced.
-Although not required, students are expected to take the Advanced Placement English Language and Composition Examination.
+Although not required, students are expected to take the Advanced Placement

+English Language and Composition Examination.
 Completing summer reading and writing assignments is required.

-Prerequisite: Students should have an 80% or better average in Advanced Placement English Language and Composition as juniors.
-Summer reading assignments are required.
+Prerequisite: Successful completion of 75% or better in AP Language & Composition Jr. Summer reading assignments are required.